yhan/payment.gateway.checkout.com/README.md

     ```
 1. Run the tests in `PaymentGateway.Write.PerformanceTests` and `PaymentGateway.Read.PerformanceTests`

+# Unit and Acceptance tests
+The coding is entirely test driven.

+Code coverage: 67.17%.

+Non covered codes are:
+ - API bootstrap
+ - Performance tests them self
+ - Some infrastructure code borrowed from [Greg Young's git repository](https://github.com/gregoryyoung/m-r)
+ - Some randomness generation only for production.
+(Acceptance tests use output deterministic behavior)
+ - Properties in acquiring bank stubs, they are there just to show the design.

 # Prerequisite for building the solution in Visual Studio
    Ensure that you have .NET Core 2.2 SDK installed.